Hiroshima, Mon Amour (1959), Nevers, and Casablanca

 We might liken her to a connoisseur of Hollywood delicacies.
 Although they are not a pair of Hollywood faces and Varda’s camera finds them immeasurably interesting.
 She photographs and frames them in all manner of ways: profiles, from up above, side by side, and walking apart.
 It makes no difference.
 They are totally worthy of her close consideration.

 It also features water jousting a generation before Cesar et Rosalie.
-But one must once again acknowledge the imprint of Resnais — he helped edit the picture — and La Pointe Courte predates such seismic works as Hiroshima Mon Amour or The Last of Marienbad.
+But one must once again acknowledge the imprint of Resnais — he helped edit the picture — and La Pointe Courte predates such seismic works as Hiroshima Mon Amour or Last Year at Marienbad.

 This is not an empirical observation but although both their films share momentarily visible sensibilities — how they glide through space — allowing lovers ample opportunity to quibble poetically if not totally inexplicable, Varda seems more invested in the world around them.